Looking for "Blender"? Check out the latest and most popular articles on this topic.

 Want your Blender models to look different than the default gray?
 Then you're going to need to use some textures.
 Read through our step-by-step tutorial to get a grasp on textures and the UV editor, then use what you've learned on your own objects to make them look real!

 Both moving the camera and moving the viewport are simple tasks in Blender, once you learn how.
-Introduced as a free, yet powerful 3D creation suite, Blender remains a very popular choice for 3D printing enthusiasts.
 Here's how to find your way around.

 Your 3D model isn't printable?
-Check out our 2019 guide to the best STL repair software tools for fixing STL files, plus tips on how to repair STL files.
+Check out our guide to the best STL repair software for fixing STL files, plus tips on how to repair STL files.

 Almost every digital model has a 2D texture applied to it.
 Discover the process of Blender UV mapping and work through an example to see exactly how it's done.

-When modeling in Blender, models can sometimes have too many polygons, gobbling computer memory and adding an undesirable level of complexity.
-In this article, we show you how to reduce polygons in Blender.
+An undesirable level of complexity usually means too many polygons.
+In this article, we show you how to reduce polygons in Blender 2.8.

 Normals are a small but important part of your Blender model.
 They define what's "outside" and what's "inside" your model.
 So how do you recalculate normals that are facing the wrong way?
 Read on to learn more.